Passive interferometric symmetries of multimode Gaussian pure states: Schwinger nullifiers for a Gaussian pure state

 but since $A_{ij}=A_{ji}$, by assumption there exists some $i, j$ such that $A_{ij}\neq 0$, implying

 \end{proof}

-\begin{theorem} Let $\ket{\phi_{\mathbf{K}}}$ be a Gaussian pure state on n qumodes with bipartite adjacency matrix $\mathbf{K}$.
-Schwinger nullifiers can be derived for this state, simply using the singular value decomposition of $\mathbf{K}$ and an additional diagonal matrix. \end{theorem}
+\begin{theorem} Let $\ket{\phi_{\mat K}}$ be a Gaussian pure state on n qumodes with bipartite adjacency matrix $\mat K$.
+Schwinger nullifiers can be derived for this state, simply using the singular value decomposition of $\mat K$ and an additional diagonal matrix. \end{theorem} \begin{proof} Starting with bipartite $\mat K$: